May 3, 2021

 Which do you choose?

 No matter who you work with, they will be working with your mind, perspective, and ideas.
-Whether they be a psychologist, psychiatrist, or a psychotherapist, a licensed mental health professional will be able to make you feel better and give you the tools to create a more enriched, whole life.
+Whether they be a psychologist, psychiatrist, or a psychotherapist, a licensed mental health professional will be able to help you feel better and give you the tools to create a more enriched, whole life.

 When searching for the right mental health professional, keep in mind your needs and your needs alone.
 If you have a family history of bipolar disorder and spect that you are now suffering from the same thing, a psychiatrist may be the best option for the first consultation.